Asymptotic Theory for Kernel Estimators under Moderate Deviations from a Unit Root, with an Application to the Asymptotic Size of Nonparametric Tests: Nonparametric predictive regression

-\begin{rem} The persistence of $x_{t}$, as summarised by $\rho$, is intimately connected with the \emph{recurrence} properties of $x_{t}$, by which we mean the rate at which the local signal $S_{n}(x;h)\defeq\sum_{t=1}^{n}K_{h}(x_{t}-x)$ diverges, for each fixed $x\in\reals$.
-As is well known, when $h$ is fixed, in the stationary region ($\rho_{n}\goesto\rho<1$) $S_{n}$ diverges at rate $n$ (probabilistically); whereas when in the local-to-unity region ($\rho_{n}=1+O(n^{-1})$), this rate is reduced to $n^{1/2}$.
-Mildly integrated processes are strictly intermediate between these cases, corresponding to a growth rate of $n(1-\rho_{n}^{2})^{1/2}$ for $S_{n}$.
-Insofar as $\rho$ is unknown, the maximum rate at which $h=h_{n}$ may shrink to zero, while still permitting the divergence of $S_{n}$ -- and hence, the consistency of $\hat{\regfn}_{n}$ -- will thus be determined by the region in which that divergence rate is slowest, i.e.\ the local-to-unity region.
-This accounts for the requirement that $h_{n}^{-1}=o(n^{1/2})$ in \enuref{smoothing:hn}.
-This could be relaxed if $h_{n}$ were chosen in such a way as to adapt to the (unknown) recurrence of $\{x_{t}\}$, but a consideration of such procedures is beyond the scope of this paper. \end{rem}
+\begin{rem} The maximum rate at which $h_{n}$ may shrink to zero, while still ensuring the consistency of $\hat{\regfn}_{n}$, will be determined by the values of $\rho$ for which $\{x_{t}\}$ is least recurrent \textendash{} i.e.\ when $\rho=1$.
+This accounts for the requirement that $n^{1/2}h_{n}\goesto\infty$ in \enuref{smoothing:hn}.
+This could be relaxed if $h_{n}$ were chosen so as to adapt to the (unknown) recurrence of $\{x_{t}\}$. \end{rem}